rspier/rspier/README.md

 ### Me

 This is my GitHub page.
 You knew that already.
 One day I'll put more information here.
 Maybe.
-Until them, enjoy!
+Until then, enjoy!